htvekov/openHASP-Sonos-media-player/README.md

 - **Title/artist** are displayed
 	- **Album name** is displayed as suffix to title if it's available and not identical with title
 	- Supports **swap of title/artist** by suffixing source in Sonos Fovourites with a ‘|‘ symbol
-- Primary/active slave speakers friendly names are also displayed
+- Primary- and active slave speakers friendly names are also displayed
 	- Active speakers are displayed instead of artist, when tabview is active

 #### Config consists of four elements:
-HA groups, config (both support sensors and CC plate config), automation and the plate jsonl.
+HA groups, configuration (both support sensors and CC plate config), automation and the plate jsonl.

 ### Following needs to be done for config to work !!